 Multidimensional scaling (MDS) is a means of visualizing the level of similarly of individual cases of a dataset.
 It refers to a set of related ordination techniques used in information visualization, in particular to display the information contained in a distance matrix.
 An MDS algorithm aims to place each object in N-dimensional space such that the between-object distances are preserved as well as possible.
 Each object is then assigned coordinates in each of the N dimensions.
-Unlike principal component analysis wherein most of the variance in the data is e captured in the first axis with each subsequent axis containing progressively less information, axes in MDS are around y and y units along each axis do not reflect equal quantitative distances at other The number of dimensions of an MDS plot N can exceed 2 and are specified a priori.
+Unlike principal component analysis wherein most of the variance in the data is captured in the first axis with each subsequent axis containing progressively less information, axes in MDS are arbitrary and distance units along each axis do not reflect equal quantitative distances at other sections of the same axis.
+The number of dimensions of an MDS plot N can exceed 2 and are specified a priori.
 Choosing N=2 optimizes the object locations for a two dimensional scatterplot.